برجاء الإنتظار ...

 Children weighing less than 40 kg

-All doses are worked out depending on the child’s bodyweight in kilograms.
+All doses are worked out depending on the child’s body weight in kilograms.

-· Higher dose – up to 70 mg/10 mg for each kilogram of body weight a day, given in two divided doses.
+· Higher dose - up to 70 mg/10 mg /kg/day (1.0 ml of Clavodar Forte 400/57 suspension/kg/day or 1.8 ml of Clavodar 200/28.5 suspension/kg/day), given in two divided doses.

 Patients with kidney and liver problems